NormieNoob/Ai_Bank/README.md

+Steps:
-Create a .env file in both backend & frontend directory
+1. Create a .env file in both backend & frontend directory